-- (3) "Partial carryover vehicle, engine, or equipment family" means an on-road or off-road vehicle, engine, or equipment family that is certified to the same emission standards and the same certification category as the prior certified model year, if there has been no change to the applicable emission standard and requirements, including, but not limited to, durability and warranty requirements, and no change in emissions performance from changes to emission-related components, engine configurations, calibrations, or designs, as determined by the state board.
-The state board may adopt regulations that further define "partial carryover vehicle, engine, or equipment family" for different types of vehicles, engines, or equipment families. - (4) "Working day" means any day that is not a Saturday, Sunday, or state-recognized holiday as provided in Sections 6700 and 6701 of the Government Code. - (b) (1)-Within 30 working days after receipt of an application for certification of a new, a carryover, or a partial carryover on-road or off-road vehicle, engine, or equipment family, the state board shall inform the applicant, in writing, either: (A) that the application is complete and accepted for filing, or (B) that the application is deficient, identifying the specific information required to make the application complete. - (2) Within 15 working days after receipt of additional information provided in response to a determination by the state board that an application for certification of a new, a carryover, or a partial carryover on-road or off-road vehicle, engine, or equipment family, is deficient, the state board shall inform the applicant, in writing, either: (A) that the new information is sufficient to make the application complete and that the application is accepted for filing, or (B) that the application is deficient, identifying the specific information required to make the application complete. - (3) (A) Within 90 calendar days after an application for certification of a new on-road or off-road vehicle, engine, or equipment family is complete and accepted for filing, the state board shall approve or disapprove the application.
+1 (2) "Certification" has the same meaning as in Section 39018, 2 except "certification" does not include the certification of 3 aftermarket parts or onboard diagnostic systems or equipment or 4 the verification of retrofit devices for on-road or off-road 5 heavy-duty diesel vehicles.
+(3) "Partial carryover vehicle, engine, or equipment family" 6 7 means an on-road or off-road vehicle, engine, or equipment family 8 that is certified to the same emission standards and the same 9 certification category as the prior certified model year, if there has 10 been no change to the applicable emission standard and 11 requirements, including, but not limited to, durability and warranty 12 requirements, and no change in emissions performance from 13 changes to emission-related components, engine configurations, 14 calibrations, or designs, as determined by the state board.
+The state 15 board may adopt regulations that further define "partial carryover 16 vehicle, engine, or equipment family" for different types of 17 vehicles, engines, or equipment families.
+(4) "Working day" means any day that is not a Saturday, Sunday, or state-recognized holiday as provided in Sections 6700 and 6701 of the Government Code.

+(b) (1) Within 30 working days after receipt of an application for certification of a new, a carryover, or a partial carryover on-road or off-road vehicle, engine, or equipment family, the state board shall inform the applicant, in writing, either: (A) that the application is complete and accepted for filing, or (B) that the application is deficient, identifying the specific information required to make the application complete.
+28 (2) Within 15 working days after receipt of additional 29 information provided in response to a determination by the state 30 board that an application for certification of a new, a carryover, 31 or a partial carryover on-road or off-road vehicle, engine, or 32 equipment family, is deficient, the state board shall inform the 33 applicant, in writing, either: (A) that the new information is 34 sufficient to make the application complete and that the application is accepted for filing, or (B) that the application is deficient, 35 36 identifying the specific information required to make the 37 application complete.
+38 (3) (A) Within 90 calendar days after an application for 39 certification of a new on-road or off-road vehicle, engine, or equipment family is complete and accepted for filing, the state board shall approve or disapprove the application.